-Independent Study or Research.
-Prerequisite: permission of Graduate Program Director.
+Program Director.
 Residents are permitted to work on research during clinic time.
 Students are expected to develop a research protocol and form a research committee.
-The committee will consist of a faculty member who serve as the principle investigator, a biostatistician, an outside the department member, and the program director.
-The research protocol must be presented to the program director by the end of the first year.
+The committee will consist of a faculty member who will serve as the principle investigator, a biostatistician, an outside the department member, and the Program Director.
+The research protocol must courses in clinical prosthodontics.

-Oral Rehabilitation.
-Practical application of material covered in didactic courses in clinical prosthodontics.
+RESD 660 Oral Rehabilitation.
+Practical application of material covered in didactic a successful specialty practice in Endodontics.